Resume Tips

 1. Start with a Clear and Objective Statement

-Your resume should begin with a succinct objective declaration that emphasizes the job or industry you’re looking to enter.
-Your statement should highlight your career goals and indicate how your hiring would benefit the employer.
+Your resume should begin with a concise objective statement that focuses on the specific position or industry that you are targeting.
+The objective statement should communicate your career goals and demonstrate the benefits of hiring you to the employer.

 2. Tailor Your Resume for Each Job Application